home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 ## Code Owners

-GitHub usernames of people that are responsible for this integration.
+GitHub usernames or team names of people that are responsible for this integration.
+You should add at least your GitHub username here, as well as anyone who helped you to write code that is being included.

 ## Requirements